Gimmee Jimmy's Cookies

-Gimmee Jimmy's Cookies was founded in 1983 in West Orange, New Jersey, by Jimmy Libman.
+Gimmee Jimmy's Cookies was founded in 1983 in West Orange, New Jersey, United States, by Jimmy Libman.
 Born deaf, Libman overcame his "disability" to run the cookie company by himself for more than 20 years.
-To supplement his work, Mr. Libman hired other deaf workers, offering them a place to hone their skills, and showing everyone that being deaf is not a limitation on success.
+To supplement his work, Libman hired other deaf workers, offering them a place to hone their skills, and showing everyone that being deaf is not a limitation on success.

 History

-Under Mr. Libman, Gimmee Jimmy's Cookies focused primarily on Christmas-season gift tins, serving individual and corporate customers.
+Under Libman, Gimmee Jimmy's Cookies focused primarily on Christmas-season gift tins, serving individual and corporate customers.
 All production was accomplished in a small facility on South Valley Road in West Orange.
-Mr. Libman eventually sold the company to a group interested in expanding the Gimmee Jimmy's Cookies brand, from gift tins to a full retail-store experience.
+Libman eventually sold the company to a group interested in expanding the Gimmee Jimmy's Cookies brand from gift tins to a full retail-store experience.
 This group then opened two retail stores, known as Gimmee Jimmy's Cookie Bars, in Montclair, New Jersey and Livingston, New Jersey, respectively.
 The Cookie Bars married Gimmee Jimmy's Cookies with coffee and desserts, including cupcakes and muffins.
-The economic downturn of 2008 forced the group which had purchased the company from Mr. Libman to go out of business.
+The economic downturn of 2008 forced the group which had purchased the company from Libman to go out of business.

 In 2009, Gimmee Jimmy's Cookies was revived when it was purchased by a group based in Sarasota, Florida, which intends to grow Gimmee Jimmy's Cookies into a nationally recognized brand.
 The following steps have been and are being taken to improve the business: